 Bot installations have also been detected during drive-by attacks that make use of the Incognito exploit kit.

-The number of computers in the new HLUX botnet is estimated to be tens of thousands, based on the numbers in the approximately 8000 IP addresses detected in operations conducted via P2P.
+The number of computers in the new HLUX botnet is estimated to be several thousand, based on the numbers in the approximately 8000 IP addresses detected in operations conducted via P2P.

 As before, the HLUX botnet primarily receives commands to distribute spam.
 However, another malicious program, which we wrote about here, is also being installed on the botnet.
 Its main functionality is fraudulent manipulation of search engines along the lines of TDSS.